 Outcomes

-The primary outcome was to develop a machine-learning model to predict the occurrence of “medical” complications resulting in a length of stay >4 days or readmission and compare model performance with a traditional logistic regression model (outcome A).
-Secondarily, we investigated how inclusion of cases with a length of stay >4 days but no reported “medical” complication as a positive outcome influenced the model (outcome B).
+The primary outcome was to develop a machine-learning model to predict the occurrence of “medical” complications resulting in a length of stay >4 days or readmission and compare model performance with a traditional logistic regression model (primary outcome).
+Secondarily, we investigated how inclusion of cases with a length of stay >4 days but no reported “medical” complication as a positive outcome influenced the model (secondary outcome).
 For both outcomes, we also investigated whether a parsimonious model including only the top ten variables would perform equally well as the full model, and whether the effect of age per se would compare to the full machine-learning model.
-All figures and tables in the main text are based on outcome A; the corresponding figures for outcome B are reported in the Supplemental Material.
+All figures and tables in the main text are based on the primary outcome; the corresponding figures for the secondary outcome are reported in the Supplemental Material.

 Statistical Analysis

-Data was initially trimmed by removing 156 patients (1.7%) who were outliers with regards to weight (<30 kg or >250 kg) and height (<100 cm or >210 cm) or where these data were missing.
-To reduce the risk of overfitting, data was subsequently split into a training set consisting of 18.013 (82.2%) procedures from 2014-2016 and a test set of 3913 (17.8%) procedures from 2017.
+Data consisted of 33 input variables, of which 7 were continuous.
+All variables were collected prospectively, either through the patient completed questionnaire, through the DNDRP or a combination of both (table 1).
+Initially we trimmed the dataset by removing 156 patients (1.7%) who were outliers with regards to weight (<30 kg or >250 kg) and height (<100 cm or >210 cm) or where these data were missing.
+To reduce the risk of overfitting, data was subsequently split into a training set consisting of 18013 (82.2%) procedures from 2014-2016 and a test set of 3913 (17.8%) procedures from 2017 (Supplemental Material 1).

-As a reference model, we used classical logistic regression using all 33 input variables (table 1).
-Cases of missing values in the logistic regression model were handled by imputing missing values with the median of present values.
+As reference model, we used classical logistic regression model with cases of missing values being handled by imputing missing values with the median of present values.
 All variables were then normalized.

 In addition, we used Boosted Decision Trees (LightGBM)24 for the machine-learning models, as such methods work well with categorical data and missing values.
 We tried using both normal cross entropy and FocalLoss25 as the objective function for the machine-learning model.
 The reason for testing FocalLoss was to allow the machine-learning model to focus more on the (few) positives.